Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask ChatGPT why the UI is not centered:

     ```bash
-    @workspace How can I center the banner title?
+    #file:Banner.tsx How can I center the banner title?
     ```

 - Copilot will provide you with a solution to center the banner title.